Fiona Ma: Requiring consent to plastinate a corpse

 On February 23, 2007, Ma introduced a bill requiring commercial exhibitors of plastinated corpses to obtain a county permit, which would be dependent on proof of consent from the decedent or next of kin.
 It passed the Senate on August 15, 2008 and was vetoed by Governor Arnold Schwarzenegger on September 26, citing a budget delay.

 Banning toxic chemicals

-Ma has passed legislation banning toxic chemicals in plastics and children's toys.
-As a Supervisor in San Francisco, she authored and passed Ordinance Number 060107 to "prohibit the manufacture, sale, or distribution in commerce of any toy or child-care article…if it contains bisphenol-A or other specified chemicals."
-This was the first ordinance of its kind.
-The goal of the ordinance was to place pressure on the California State Legislature and national government to follow suit.
-As a California State Legislator, she continued her work, passing A.B.
-1108, which also banned toxic chemicals from children's toys.
-Her language was later used by Senator Dianne Feinstein in the federal Consumer Product Safety Improvement Act of 2008, signed into law in 2008.
+Ma has passed legislation banning some chemicals in plastics and children's toys.
+As a Supervisor in San Francisco, she authored and passed an ordinance to "prohibit the manufacture, sale, or distribution in commerce of any toy or child-care article…if it contains bisphenol-A or other specified chemicals."
+As a California State Legislator she passed a similar bill.
+This language was later used by Senator Dianne Feinstein in the federal Consumer Product Safety Improvement Act of 2008, signed into law in 2008.

-Hepatitis B awareness and prevention

-At the age of 22, Ma learned that she had Hepatitis B (HBV), a virus that causes 80 percent of all liver cancer if left untreated and often shows no symptoms until it is almost too late.
-Almost 1.4 million Americans are infected with HBV, and more than half are Asian Pacific Islander Americans.
-An estimated one in ten are chronically infected with the virus.
-As a result of its high Asian population, San Francisco has one of the highest rates of liver cancer in the nation, and HBV-related liver cancer is the leading cause of cancer death among API men in California.

-Ma assumed a leading role in the fight against Hepatitis B, serving as a spokesperson for San Francisco Hep B Free - the largest and most intensive healthcare campaign for APIs in the United States.
-It is widely considered a model for the nation in eliminating HBV in a regional area.

-In 2008, Ma introduced Assembly Bill 158, which would have required the Department of Health Care Services to apply for a federal waiver to expand Medi-Cal eligibility for individuals with chronic Hepatitis B. She also introduced a resolution declaring May 2009 as Hepatitis B Awareness Month in California.